Patagonia

 Trek at Glacier Perito Moreno

-Ferry (and run) from Argentina to Chile
+Ferry (and run) from Chile to Argentina

 "Everyday is an adventure....all week long."